mmolinac/P161Hi/README.md

 - Ruby 2.3.1
 - Rails installed
-- As a consequence, every dependency, being a .deb package or a gem, should be installed previous to the sample application startup.
+- As a consequence, every dependency, being a .deb package or a gem, should be installed prior to the sample application startup.

 Besides, we'll create a user to run the application, and will be specified as a setting inside the Ansible playbook.
 Defaults to `ruby`, password `ruby`